 Consequences of Shaken Baby Syndrome (SBS)

 When children or infants survive violent shaking, they are very likely to suffer multiple deficits for the rest of their lives.
-Common sense should tell the person that engage in this type of behavior that medical consequences can be severe; unfortunately, common sense is not too common when these people become frustrated with the infants they are overseeing.
-This is another reason to make sure you know who is watching your infant or toddler at all times.
+Common sense should tell the person engaging in this type of behavior that medical consequences can be severe; unfortunately, common sense is not too common when these people become frustrated with the infants they oversee.
+This is another reason to ensure you know who is always watching your infant or toddler.
 Now, the consequences of SBS can be severe, and these include the following:

 - Retinal hemorrhaging;